sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

 ```clojure
 (rest aseq)
 ```
  - We can construct a new sequence by adding an item to front of an existing sequence.
-This is called cosing:
+This is called cosign:
 ```clojure
 (cons elem aseq)
 ```